xenova/chat-downloader/docs/README.rst

     }

-For an extensive, documented list of included fields, consult the :ref:`Chat Items Documentation`.
+For an extensive, documented list of included fields, consult the :ref:`Chat Item Fields` page.

 ##########################
 Frequently Asked Questions